Panoor

 Panoor is a municipality in the district of Kannur in the state of Kerala, India.
 The town is the main marketplace for the farmer communities in the surrounding regions.
-Panoor is one of the main suburbs of the city of Thalassery.
-Panoor was granted municipal status in 2015 when the Government of Kerala upgraded the Panoor Grama Panchayat and merged it with neighboring panchayats to form the Panoor Municipality.
+Panoor was granted municipal status in 2015 when the Government of Kerala merged the Panoor, Peringalam and Kariyad Grama Panchayats to form the Panoor Municipality.

 History

 The Kolathunadu emerged into independent 10 principalities i.e., Kadathanadu (Vadakara), Randathara or Poyanad (Dharmadom), Kottayam (Thalassery), Nileshwaram, Iruvazhinadu (Panoor), Kurumbranad etc., under separate royal chieftains due to the outcome of internal dissensions.
 The Nileshwaram dynasty on the northernmost part of Kolathiri dominion, were relatives to both Kolathunadu as well as the Zamorin of Calicut, in the early medieval period.
 Panoor was under Iruvazhinadu.

 Location

-Panoor is about 11 km from Thalassery, 33 km from Kannur, 174 km from Mangalore, 11 km from New Mahe 9 km from Peringathur, and about 10 km from Kuthuparamba.
+Panoor is about 10 km south of Kuthuparamba, 11 km east of Thalassery and 33 km southeast of district headquarters Kannur.